-Abstract-In this paper the performance of linear multi-user detection (MUD) and nonlinear parallel interference cancellation (PIC) is analyzed for a quasi synchronous OFDM-CDMA uplink transmission.
-Specifically, we investigate two different approaches concerning the combination of linear MUD techniques such as the decorrelator and the MMSE approach with nonlinear parallel interference cancellation (PIC).
-It is pointed out that OFDM-CDMA systems offer great advantages over single carrier systems due to flat fading conditions on each subcarrier leading to much lower implementation costs of MUD techniques.
+Abstract - This paper analyzes the performance of linear and nonlinear multi-user detection (MUD) for an asynchronous OFDM-CDMA uplink transmission.
+Specifically, we regard linear MUD techniques such as the decorrelator (zero forcing, ZF) and the MMSE approach as well as the nonlinear parallel interference cancellation (PIC) and their combination.
+It is pointed out that OFDM-CDMA systems offer a great advantage over single carrier systems due to flat fading conditions on each subcarrier.
+This leads to much lower implementation costs of MUD techniques.
+Furthermore, the combination of a linear MUD filter with successive PIC and FEC decoding results in a recursive receiver structure.
+It will be demonstrated that the linear filter should only be active in the first iteration and should be removed for further iterations of FEC decoding and PIC.